RobertCsordas/linux_gpu_switch/README.md

 # GPU switching script for Linux

 ## Description
-It can turn on/off your discrete GPU without running the program with optirun.
+It can turn on/off your discrete GPU for compute without graphics, without running the program with optirun.
 It also does not start another X server, like optirun does.
 It is ideal if you want to use your GPU only for CUDA compute.

 ## Setup
 You need to have bumblebee installed in order for this to work.
 For more details on how to set it up, see https://wiki.archlinux.org/index.php/bumblebee.